alphagov/notifications-api/README.md

 ## Before you start

 To run the API you will need appropriate AWS credentials.
 You should receive these from whoever administrates your AWS account.
-Make sure you've got both an `access key id` and a `secret access key`.
+Make sure you've got both an access key id and a secret access key.

 ## Setting Up